ING Banner

 SYS> offset arc {arcsecRA} {arcsecDEC}

-Note that the {arcsecRA} and {arcsecDEC} offset shifts are in the RA and DEC directions, expressed in arc seconds.
-The offsets are relative to the last pointing, with the original position at {0,0}.
-Therefore, if you keep issuing the same offset, then the telescope will not move.
+Note that the {arcsecRA} and {arcsecDEC} offset shifts are in the RA and DEC directions, expressed in arcseconds.
+The offsets are relative to the telescope catalogue pointing (the pointing provided by the gocat command), and hence, if you keep issuing the same offset, then the telescope will not move.

 If you're not using guiding this will be the easiest way to perform all your offsets.
 If you are, however, then complications can arise, because guiding must always be turned off before using the offset command, otherwise the guiding will move the telescope back to its original position.